Nickwasused/nickwasused.github.io/src/sites/privacy.md

 # Privacy Policy

-This website is hosted on [Cloudflare Pages](https://pages.cloudflare.com/).
-You can find their privacy policy here: [https://www.cloudflare.com/privacypolicy/](https://www.cloudflare.com/privacypolicy/)
+This website is hosted on [Github Pages](hhttps://pages.github.com/).
+You can find their privacy policy here: <https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement>

 # §1 information collected